andreas-mausch/docker-javacard/readme.md

 ## TODO

 - Personalization
-- Change keys (ENC, MAC, DEK), in best case use different keys for each card (kdf3)
 - Set it to the `SECURED` lifecycle state.
 - Initialize applets.
 - Set Admin PINs / Owner PINs for applets.